If you thought online crowdfunding and social media challenges made in-person fundraising events obsolete — think again.

-In fact, that fundraising attendance is even higher among tech-savvy millennials, three-quarters of whom believe that attending a live event is more impactful than taking action online.
+- Three-quarters of adults ages 18-34 believe that attending a live event is more impactful than taking action online

 Social fundraising ideas

-1. Fashion show — Got a catwalk?
+Got a catwalk?
 Got models?
 Got some haute couture?
-You actually don’t need any of the above to pull of a fundraising fashion show.
+You actually don’t need any of the above to pull off a fundraising fashion show.
 All you need is floor space, benefit t-shirts and a few staff members willing to put themselves out there and be goofy.
 You’ll be selling your organization’s merchandise in no time.

 Read All You Need to Know to Recruit, Train, & Manage Event Volunteers to increase manpower and stay within budget.